-Sure, you can make a move without most of these extras, but moving day is so exhausting that Future You will thank your current self for every smart shortcut you take now.
+Sure, you can make a move without such extras.
+But moving day is so exhausting that Future You will thank your current self for every smart shortcut you take now.

 I love the scent and look of candles, but the Yankee Candle store in my mall closed years ago.

-At Bed Bath & Beyond you can find a variety of Yankee Candles in plenty of scents (think fragrances like Vanilla Cupcake and Bahama Breeze), sizes and shapes.
+At Bed Bath & Beyond, you can find a variety of Yankee Candle products in plenty of scents (think fragrances like Vanilla Cupcake and Bahama Breeze), sizes and shapes.

 Worried about flickering flames?
-The store also sells scent plugs (plug them in to an electrical socket to enjoy the scent; there’s no flame) and flame-effect candles, which flicker like real candles, also without a flame.
+The store also sells scent plugs — plug them in to an electrical socket to enjoy the scent without the flame.
+You can also get flame-effect candles, which flicker like real candles, also without a flame.

 4. Heated blankets and mattress pads

 We were shocked to find temperatures that hovered in the 50s.
-We called just about every home store in Los Angeles hunting for electric blankets (a Target clerk, obviously L.A.-bred, did not know such a thing existed).
+We called just about every home store in Los Angeles hunting for electric blankets.

 Only BB&B offered both soothing electric blankets and heated mattress pads.
 The pads help even out the warmth.
 We should have looked here first — it’s our primary stop for cozy covers back home, too.